Sarah Adams-Schoen, School of Law

 Practice Areas: Land Use Law, Climate Change Law and Policy, Coastal Resilience, Planning and Zoning in the Coastal Zone, Climate Hazard Mitigation, Ocean and Coastal Law, Wildfire Planning, Sustainable Development, State and Local Government Law

 Sarah Adams-Schoen is an academic expert in land use law, climate change law and policy, coastal resilience, planning and zoning in the coastal zone, climate hazard mitigation, ocean and coastal law, wildfire planning, sustainable development, and state and local government law.
-At the University of Oregon, she is an assistant professor of law and a faculty member of the Environmental and Natural Resources Law Center.
-Prior to joining the school of law, she was a Principal Investigator on a New York Sea Grant to increase coastal resilience and the principal on a grant to draft an annotated model zoning code to facilitate small- and medium-scale wind energy development.
+She is a faculty member of the Environmental and Natural Resources Law Center.
+Prior to joining the school of law, she was a principal investigator on a New York Sea Grant to increase coastal resilience and the principal on a grant to draft an annotated model zoning code to facilitate small- and medium-scale wind energy development.

 Recent Media: